Esri/dynamic-situational-awareness-qt/docs/README.md

 Feeds are streams of information broadcast over the network.
 When information is received over a feed, it is translated into something the app can use, like a map symbol in an overlay or an alert.
 The Feed tool controls which feeds are represented on your display.
 See more information in the section [Real-time feeds](#real-time-feeds).

-Track Display is available from the `Feeds` option in Map tools.
+Track Display is available from the `Feeds` option in Map tools, and can also be accessed by long-pressing a feed.
 Use it to configure how observations and track lines are shown for each message feed.
 See [Track display](#track-display) for more details.

 Find is also available from the `Feeds` option in Map tools to locate specific feeds in active message feeds.
 See [Find](#find) for more details.